 Please do not get impatient...
 We will locate and dismiss your child as quickly as possible.
 Please remain in your car, and do not come into the school to ask us to call your child to the office for dismissal unless directed to do so due to not having a school issued car tag.
 The traffic always clears out in just a few minutes and having to locate a child who is already in a dismissal area slows down our process.
 The residents of Swan Meadows subdivision have asked that you not use the front entrance to their subdivision as a parking lot to wait for your child as he/she is dismissed from school.
 Please use the proper procedure, which is to get in the car rider line to pick up your student.
-Students should be picked up by 2:45 pm.
-Only in case of emergencies should students be at school after 2:45 pm.
-Any car rider picked up after 2:45 will need to be signed out by an adult.
+Students should be picked up by 2:35 pm.
+Only in case of emergencies should students be at school after 2:35 pm.
+Any car rider picked up after 2:35 will need to be signed out by an adult.
 You may do this by parking your vehicle and coming inside the building to the front office.
+Any parent that is late picking up their student 3 or more times will be required to attend a parent conference to determine alternate transportation for their child.